 Soothing himself to sleep and sleeping all through the night, is the first and foremost skill a baby has to master as soon as 3 months, at the very late at 6 months, no matter what kind of feeding (breastfeed or bottlefeed).
 All four books agree with this.
 Mastering sleeping is more crucial than stimulating any skills in the early months.

 Eating habit becomes crucial especially for French and Dutch.
 Children eat what is served, any kind of food, and sit on the table.
 In Dutch, no one is eating until every family member sits on the table and they have chocolate sprinkles for breakfast.
-Meanwhile French, even babies learn to differentiate taste of many kind of cheese.
+Meanwhile in France, even babies learn to differentiate and taste many kind of cheese since early years.
 No wonder when it comes to food, French is quite snob.

 These two basic habits are important for the baby to set a routine and schedule.
 Mastering both make days easier.